Concepts

 Projects

 A Coflux server can host multiple projects.
-Data for each project is isolated from each other, and orchestration is handled by a dedicated process for each project.
+Data for each project is isolated from other projects, and orchestration is handled by a dedicated process for each project.

-By default there is isolation between environments within a project - for example, workflows, runs, results are separated.
-But environments can be arranged into a hierarchy.
-This allows cached results to be inherited from parent environments, and for steps to be re-run in a 'child' environment.
+By default there is isolation between workspaces within a project - for example, workflows, runs, results are separated.
+But workspaces can be arranged into a hierarchy.
+This allows:

 For example, a development

-environment, allowing you to re-run whole workflows, or specific steps within a workflow, in a development environment, experimenting with changes to the code without having to re-run the whole workflow from scratch.
-When working with a team on a shared project, you might choose to set up separate environments for each engineer, or even create environments temporarily to work on specific features.
+workspace, allowing you to re-run whole workflows, or specific steps within a workflow, in a development workspace, experimenting with changes to the code without having to re-run the whole workflow from scratch.
+When working with a team on a shared project, you might choose to set up separate workspaces for each engineer, or even create workspaces temporarily to work on specific features.

-This makes it easier to diagnose issues that arise in a production environment by retrying individual steps locally, and trying out code changes safely.
+This makes it easier to diagnose issues that arise in a production workspace by retrying individual steps locally, and trying out code changes safely.

 Agents

-An agent is a process that hosts repositories.
-An agent connects to the server and is associated with a specific project and environment.
+An agent is a process that hosts modules (collections workflows/tasks).
+An agent connects to the server and is associated with a specific project and workspace.
 The agent waits for commands from the server telling it to execute specific tasks, and the agent monitors and reports progress of these executions back to the server.

 This model of having agents connect to the server provides flexibility over where and how agents are run.
 During development an agent can run locally on a laptop, restarting automatically as code changes are made.
 Or multiple agents can run in the cloud, or on dedicated machines - or a combination.
 An agent can be started with specific environment variables associated with the deployment environment (e.g., production access keys).